Florida Museum of Natural History: South Florida's Native American Legacy Gallery

 The Legacy Gallery presents some of the most rare and interesting objects in the South Florida collections.
 These include a 1,000-year-old hand-carved wooden panel with a painting of the near-extinct ivory-billed woodpecker, a wooden panel with a painted alligator, wooden figurines of animals and humans, ornaments made from precious metals, and numerous other carved wooden and bone objects.
 Interpretive panels discuss South Florida sites of special significance, including the remarkable "wet sites" that can yield detailed information when excavated with care and when recovered objects are appropriately treated.
 A multimedia interactive further explains the process of properly preserving and caring for wet-site materials.

 Today's South Florida Indian People

 This gallery is devoted to the Indian people who live in South Florida today: the Seminole and Miccosukee.
 Interpretive panels address their history and their living traditions.
 Display cases feature many of the interesting objects from the museum's collections, including patchwork clothing, woodwork, basketry, silverwork, and artifacts from early Seminole sites.

-Northwest Florida: Waterways & Wildlife

-This area is designed so that visitors move through different habitats as if they were traveling westward in the Florida panhandle.

-First there is hammock forest with a highly detailed, -high wrap-around mural featuring 50 different plants and animals located from high in the trees to under logs on the forest floor.

-The cave is a continuing exhibit from Dickinson Hall, and shows the inside of a northwest Florida cave, modeled after one found in Marianna Caverns State Park.
-There is information about minerals, hydrology, cave life and the fossils found in the cave's limestone layers.

-The pitcher plant bog exhibit was modeled after bog communities around Eglin Air Force Base.
-Seepage bogs are characterized by saturated, highly acidic, sandy soil and are dominated by low growing plant species, such as grasses and carnivorous plants.
-A related exhibit with a change in scale shows larger-than-life pitcher plants.